Arlet/pseudo-random-number-generator/avr/dance/README.md

 ## Performance

 For typical case of 4 rows, the code runs at under 8 cycles/byte/round.
-8 rounds on a 16 MHz Arduino can be done in under 4 microseconds/byte.
+8 rounds on a 16 MHz Arduino can be done under 4 microseconds/byte.

 Total code size is 190 bytes.